Welcome to the mitochondrial DNA resource page where you’ll find everything you need to know – start to finish – including:

-I’ve assembled several articles in one place, and I’ll add any new articles here as well.
+I’ve assembled several articles in one place for your convenience, and I’ll add any new articles right here as soon as they are published.

 Here’s a short article about the different kinds of DNA that can be used for genealogy.